rmoesbergen/openwrt-ha-device-tracker/README.md

   picture:
   track: true
 ```
-You can select the icon this entity will use by entering an MDI code for the icon ie `icon: mdi:cellphone-basic`.
-Updating the icon or other seetings manually requires a restart of HA.
+You can select the icon this entity will use by entering an MDI code for the icon, ie `icon: mdi:cellphone-basic`.
+Updating the icon or other settings manually requires a restart of HA.

 This will create an entity that looks like:
 ![Entity](entity.png)